Understanding the Basics

 In addition, TD Ameritrade has mobile trading technology, allowing you to not only monitor and manage your ETFs, but trade them right from your smartphone, mobile device, or iPad.

 Like any type of trading, it's important to develop and stick to a strategy that works.
 Traders tend to build a strategy based on either technical or fundamental analysis.
 Technical analysis is focused on statistics generated by market activity, such as past prices, volume, and many other variables.
 Charting and other similar technologies are used.
 Fundamental analysis focuses on measuring an investment's value based on economic, financial, and Federal Reserve data.
 Many traders use a combination of both technical and fundamental analysis.

 Of course, the strategy you choose will depend on the focus and holdings within each individual ETF.
 For example, a corporate bond ETF will depend on fundamental research, such as a company's credit rating, past and future earnings, as well as the economic outlook for their industry.
 An ETF that tracks a stock index, for example, will warrant a strategy built on technical data of that index, or fundamental analysis centered on how the stock market may be impacted by the overall economy, or a combination of both.

-With both Trade Architect and thinkorswim, you'll have tools to help you build a strategy and more.
+With thinkorswim, you'll have tools to help you build a strategy and more.
 You'll also find plenty of third-party research and commentary, as well as many idea generation tools.
 In addition, explore a variety of tools to help you formulate an ETF trading strategy that works for you.

 Building Your Skills

 Whether you're new to investing, or an experienced trader exploring ETFs, the skills you need to potentially profit from ETF trading and investing should be continually developed.
-You'll find Trade Architect, is a great way to start.
+You'll find our Web Platform, is a great way to start.
 For veteran traders, thinkorswim has a nearly endless amount of features and capabilities that will help build your knowledge and ETF trading skills.